On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Compactly induced representations

 \subsection{Non-examples}

 We discuss some examples of data $(G,m,H,\mathcal L)$ that are not geometrically supercuspidal and so do not lead to mgs representations.

 \begin{example} If $\mathcal L$ is trivial then $(G, m, H, \mathcal L)$ cannot be mgs unless $G$ is a torus, as there will always be at least one proper parabolic subgroup.
-In particular, we can simply take $H$ trivial. \end{example}
+In particular, we can simply take $H$ to be trivial. \end{example}

 \begin{example} If the order of the monodromy group of $\mathcal L$, which, by Lemma \ref{character-sheaf-uniqueness}, is equal to the order of the associated character, is prime to $p$, then its pullback to the intersection with any unipotent subgroup will have order prime to $p$, but the order of the unipotent subgroup is a power of $p$, so the character sheaf is trivial on that intersection.
 Thus $(G, m ,H, \mathcal L)$ is not mgs unless $G$ is a torus.